• Center for Perfection Studies • Related Homepage • New Orleans • USA • February 2017 •

 Within our Top Ten Reasons to Put Big Bang Cosmology In Time Out, we now turn to a few of the many enigmatic questions within cosmology.
 Perhaps within the base-2 model we can find answers or something new.

 More Postulations.
 These first 67 notations could be the deep systems structure of the universe that give rise to richly-textured quantum fluctuations, cosmic microwave background radiation (CMBR), homogeneity and isotropy, dark energy and dark matter, magnetism, and gravity (defined by General Relativity).
 Big bang cosmology has no answers.
 Given that the base-2 model is simple, it may hold rather simple answers.
 This article is our first to enter this configuration space starting at notations 0,1 with a point (vertex), then a line, a circle, a sphere, a tetrahedron, and then tetrahedrons and octahedrons.
 That animated image (top left) demonstrates a process that apparently has not been studied much beyond the problem of stacking cannonballs.
-(Insert footnote to Thomas Hales following up Thomas Harriot’s work)
+(Thomas Hales followed up Thomas Harriot’s work)

 The Art: Using dimensional analysis within the first 21 notations, there are over a quintillion base-8 vertices with which to experiment and build initial systems!
 Sophus Lie could make millions of his E8 structures.
 Within just the first ten notations, there are 134,217,728 scaling vertices.
 Possible analogues include the protein machines or nanomachines within the body.
 Other analogues could include genetic code machines.